lupetalo/kodbox-clean/README.md

-# kodbox thast does not load remote JS
+# kodbox that does not load remote JS